w3c/wai-tutorials/source/carousels/index.html.erb.md

   - 4.1.2
 ---

-Carousels, commonly also referred to as “slide shows” or “sliders”, display a series of content items one at a time; for example, a series of news headlines.
+Carousels, commonly also referred to as “slide shows” or “sliders”, display one item from a series of content items.
+Common examples are scrolling news headlines or image sliders.
 Carousels often use animations to move from slide to slide which can be distracting for some users.
-They may also move so fast automatically that their content is hard or impossible to grasp, which is why every carousel should have a function to pause the animation.
+They may also move so fast automatically that their content is hard or impossible to read.

-Also, carousels often pose traps to keyboard users, not allowing them to use the carousel.
-They may even get stuck inside, without a chance to leave the carousel and read the rest of the page.
-This tutorial highlights the particular accessibility considerations for such carousels:
+Carousels should have a function that allows users to pause and advance the animation.
+They need to be implemented in a way thatis not interfering with keyboard use.
+In some instances keyboard users may even get stuck inside the carousel, without a chance to leave it and access the rest of the page.
+This tutorial highlights accessibility considerations for carousels:

 - **[Structure](structure.html):** Provide structural markup for the carousel and its items, and later enhance these structures with styling and scripting.

-- **[Functionality](functionality.html):** Provide functionality to display the carousel items one at a time, and to allow users to browse through them.
+- **[Functionality](functionality.html):** Add the functionality to display one carousel item at a time, and to allow users to browse through them.

-- **[Animations](animations.html):** Provide users with control over any animations in your carousel.
+- **[Animations](animations.html):** Enhance the carousel using animation and give users control over those animations.

 - **[Full Content](examples/carousel.html):** The complete example source code.